Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **amountOfExampleRows** - The amount of example rows to create for entities in this application.
 Default value is `0`.
 Note that if you activate the `categorisable` property for an entity the generated installer relies on that you did not remove the default categories of Zikula.
 * **generateAccountApi** - A boolean specifying whether account panel integration should be generated or not.
 Default value is `true`.
 * **generateSearchApi** - A boolean specifying whether search integration should be generated or not.
 Requires at least one string or text field in any entity.
 Default value is `true`.
-* **generateMailzApi** - A boolean specifying whether Mailz support should be generated or not.
-Default value is `false`.
-This has no effect for Zikula 2.x because the Mailz module has not been migrated yet.
 * **generateListBlock** - A boolean specifying whether a generic list block should be generated or not.
 Default value is `true`.
 * **generateDetailBlock** - A boolean specifying whether a generic detail view block should be generated or not.
 Requires at least one entity containing a display action.
 Default value is `true`.
 * **generateModerationBlock** - A boolean specifying whether a moderation block should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generateListContentType** - A boolean specifying whether a content type for collection lists should be generated or not.
 Default value is `true`.
 * **generateDetailContentType** - A boolean specifying whether a content type for single objects should be generated or not.
 Requires at least one entity containing a display action.
 Default value is `true`.
-* **generateNewsletterPlugin** - A boolean specifying whether a Newsletter plug-in should be generated or not.
-Default value is `false`.
-This has no effect for Zikula 2.x because the Newsletter module has not been migrated yet.
 * **generateModerationPanel** - A boolean specifying whether a moderation panel should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generatePendingContentSupport** - A boolean specifying whether support for pending content should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generateExternalControllerAndFinder** - A boolean specifying whether a controller for external calls providing a generic finder component should be generated or not.
 Default value is `true`.
 Works only for entities containing either a [display action](#display-action) or at least one [upload field](#upload-field) supporting images.
 * **generateScribitePlugins** - A boolean specifying whether support for several [Scribite editors](https://github.com/zikula-modules/Scribite/) should be generated or not.
 Requires external controller with finder component.
 Default value is `true`.
 At the moment CKEditor, Quill, Summernote and TinyMCE are supported.
-* **generateTagSupport** - A boolean specifying whether tag support should be generated or not.
-Requires at least one entity containing a display action.
-Default value is `false`.
-This has no effect for Zikula 2.x because the Tag module has not been migrated yet.
 * **generateMultiHookNeedles** - A boolean specifying whether MultiHook needles should be generated or not.
 Default value is `false`.
 * **generateRssTemplates** - A boolean specifying whether RSS view templates should be generated or not.
 Default value is `true`.